MarkMindCkm/obsidian-markmind/README.md

 - It contains two modes: `Basic` and `Rich`
 - You can create a MindMap file by either:
-   - Right clicking a folder and selecting "New MindMap Board"
+   - Right clicking a folder and selecting `New MindMap Board`
    - Add the YAML code by hand:

 ```yaml